Awesome-Support/Awesome-Support/readme.txt

 77. Free Woocommerce Integration: Adds the SUBMIT TICKET and MY TICKET page links to the WooCommerce user dashboard

 == Changelog ==

+= 6.3.9 =
+* Fix
+  * We fixed a PHP notice when a translation was triggered too early.
+  * Admins were not able to delete attachment files.
+  * Now users can receive email notification when someone replies through the REST API.
+  * For new install, agent could not create a ticket reply.
+* Tweak
+  * We updated changelog format.
+  * Solved the Editor zoom out.

 = 6.3.8 =
 * Fix
   * Fixed export tickets feature.